awslabs/eventbridge-kafka-connector/README.md

 This Kafka *sink* connector for Amazon EventBridge allows you to send events (records) from one or multiple Kafka topic(s) to the specified event bus, including useful features such as:

+- offloading large events to S3 (✨ new in `v1.3.0` )
-- configurable topic to event `detail-type` name mapping
+- configurable topic to event `detail-type` name mapping with option to provide a custom class to customize event `detail-type` naming (✨ new in `v1.3.0`)
 - custom IAM profiles per connector
 - IAM role-based authentication
 - support for [dead-letter